Battle of Mentana: Garibaldi's expedition

-On August 12, 1866, in the aftermath of the Third Italian War of Independence, Italy gained Mantua and Venice.
+On August 12, 1866, in the aftermath of the Third Italian War of Independence, Italy gained Mantua and Veneto.
 Now only Rome and its neighbourhood were missing to complete the territorial unity of the state.
 In December of the same year, the last French battalions embarked from Civitavecchia to France.

 On September 9, 1867, at a congress in Geneva, Garibaldi declared that the papacy was "the negation of God ... shame and plague of Italy".
 At the time, his popularity was at its apex, since he was the only Italian general who had obtained significant successes during the last war against Austria.
 He was therefore left free to organize a small army of about 10,000 volunteers.
 The plan was to march against Rome, while a riot was to break out inside the city.

-However, Garibaldi's overt moves allowed the French emperor Napoleon III to send a relief force in time to Rome.
-Apart from this official support, the papal army was at the time composed mostly of French and European volunteers.
+However, Garibaldi's overt moves allowed Napoleon III to send a relief force in time to Rome.
+Apart from this official support, the Papal army was at the time composed mostly of French and European volunteers.

 Invasion of Lazio

 Garibaldi's volunteers invaded Lazio, the region that contains Rome, in October 1867.
 A small contingent, led by Enrico Cairoli with his brother Giovanni and 70 companions, made a daring attempt to take Rome.
 The group embarked in Terni and floated down the Tiber.
 Their arrival in Rome was to coincide with an uprising inside the city.
 On 22 October 1867, the revolutionaries inside Rome seized control of the Capitoline Hill and of Piazza Colonna.
-In the meantime, Giuseppe Monti and Gaetano Tognetti let explode a mine under the caserma Serristori in Borgo, which was the seat of the Papal Zouaves, devastating the building and killing 27 persons.
+In the meantime, Giuseppe Monti and Gaetano Tognetti let explode a mine under the Serristori barracks in Borgo, which was the seat of the Papal Zouaves, devastating the building and killing 27 persons.
 However, when the Cairolis and their companions arrived at Villa Glori, on the northern outskirts of Rome, the uprising had already been suppressed.
 During the night of 22 October 1867, the group was surrounded by Papal Zouaves, and Giovanni was severely wounded.
 Enrico was mortally wounded and bled to death in Giovanni's arms.